christianschmidt25/inventory-management-system/README.md

-# Coding-Challenge-4
+# Inventory Management System
-This is the repository for the Coding Challenge 4 assignment in ISM 3232.
+This is an inventory management system application.
+We will be able to track inventory items in an array, and display item details before and after transactions are made.